Pageboy/notes/docs/eBookProduction/What Kind of eBooks?.md

 This format of eBook can only be created with Apple's free software; iBooks Author.

->Apple iBooks Author is discontinued and Apple have enhanced their word processor software  _Page_ such that it can export reflowable eBooks (in the ePub format).
+>Apple iBooks Author is discontinued and Apple have enhanced their word processor software  _Pages_ such that it can export reflowable eBooks (in the ePub format).

 This is a proprietary format, only viewable on Apple devices (iPad or MAC) and is more difficult to define.
 It is a package of files in a container that has similar characteristics to the ePub, but post editing the contents is not recommended!
 The iBook format can be read on the iPad's iBooks app or on a MAC with iBooks.